 You will receive email confirmation that your application has been received.
 The Graduate School will be in touch once your request has been considered.

-To ensure that the Graduate School are able to manage and organise these sessions effectively, bookings for bespoke, cohort delivery, cohort by request can only be made during certain times of the year.
-Bookings for the 2020/21 academic session will open and close during the following time periods,
+To ensure that the Graduate School are able to manage and organise these sessions effectively, bookings for bespoke, cohort delivery and cohort by requests can only be made once a year.
+Bookings for the 2023/24 academic session will open and close during the following time period:

 Student Attendance at Graduate School Courses

-From 1st of October 2020, Master's students (taught and MRes), will be able to access doctoral level workshops via the cohort delivery programme.
-Master’s students who complete doctoral level courses can carry over course credits, should they continue at Imperial College as PhD students.
-Please note that not all Doctoral level courses will be suitable for Master’s students; we will confirm whether your request has been processed and approved once the application has been reviewed.
+Master's students and MRes may access Doctoral level workshops via the Cohort delivery Programme.
+Master’s students who complete doctoral level courses can carry over course credits should they continue at Imperial College as PhD students.

 Graduate School Contact